KassieZ/doris/docs/en/docs/query-acceleration/statistics.md

 # Statistics

-## Introduction to statistics information
+## Introduction to Statistics Information

 In SQL databases, the quality of the query optimizer has a significant impact on system performance.
 The optimizer needs to estimate the query cost according to the statistics information, especially in the equal-value query scenario, it is very important to estimate the cardinality accurately, which can help the optimizer to select the optimal query plan, thereby improving the query performance.